 Details of the Challenge

-The ESA Academy Concurrent Engineering Challenge 2019 will feature 4 groups of 20-30 University students at Master or PhD level.
-A first group will be selected, at a later stage, by ESA to participate from the ESA Academy’s Training and Learning Facility.
+The ESA Academy Concurrent Engineering Challenge 2020 will feature four groups of 20-30 University students at Master or PhD level.
+A first group will be selected, at a later stage, by ESA to participate from ESA Academy’s Training and Learning Facility.
 The three others groups will be identified by the universities after summer and will participate from their respective Concurrent Engineering Facilities (CEFs).

-Each group will be supervised by two system engineers and will be given, at the start of the Challenge, the same space mission to design within five days.
+Each group will be supervised by two local systems engineers and will be given, at the start of the Challenge, the same space mission to design within five days.
 Students in each group will be divided into small teams of two or three to cover the following disciplines:

 - attitude and orbit control,